eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience in communication protocols (e.g. PCIe)
 	- Experience interfacing with memory systems (e.g. HBM/DDR5)
 + skill set:
+	- Blaize leads new-generation computing unleashing the potential of AI to enable leaps in the value technology delivers to improve the way we all work and live.
+Blaize offers transformative edge computing solutions for AI data collection and processing at the edge of network, with a focus on smart vision applications including automobility, retail, security, industrial, and metro.
+Blaize is funded by strategic and venture investors DENSO, Daimler, SPARX Group, Magna, Samsung Catalyst Fund, Temasek, GGV Capital, Wavemaker, and SGInnovate.
+With headquarters in El Dorado Hills (CA), Blaize has teams in Campbell (CA), Cary (NC), and subsidiaries in Hyderabad (India), Manila (Philippines), and Leeds and Kings Langley (UK), with 300+ employees worldwide. www.blaize.com
+	- BE/BTech/ME/MTech in Computer Science or Electronics or Electrical
+	- 5+ years of experience
+	- Experience of multi-million gate ASIC design and verification methodologies
+	- Knowledge of Computer architecture
+	- Knowledge of digital design methodologies and tool flow
+	- Excellent logic design, debugging and problem-solving skills
+	- Experience in logic design with Verilog and/or System Verilog and validation/verification
+	- Experience in synthesis and timing analysis
+	- Experience in Multi-clock domain, Interconnects, Algorithm to Architecture
+	- Experience working on Low power design.
+	- Knowledge on Memory subsystem
+	- Experience with DSP, Datapath design and floating-point math a plus
+	- Knowledge of SIMD, MIMD, VLIW, and parallel processing a plus
++ skill set:
+	- Capability to understand a given block specification and come up with Micro Architecture
+	- Capability to derive an architecture and micro architecture based on a given algorithm
+	- Knowledge in digital logic for HW safety/protection – ECC, Parity, WDT etc.
+	- Experience of multi-million gate ASIC design and verification methodologies
+	- Knowledge of Computer architecture
+	- Experience in AMBA AXI, AHB, and APB protocols
+	- Expertise in System on Chips.
+	- Knowledge of digital design methodologies and tool flow
+	- Excellent logic design, debugging and problem-solving skills.
+	- Experience in logic design with Verilog and/or System Verilog and validation/verification
+	- Experience in lint checks, area optimization, power optimization, GLS, synthesis and timing analysis
+	- Experience in Multi-clock domain, Interconnects
+	- Knowledge on Memory subsystem
+	- Knowledge in Automotive ISO 26262 Functional Safety Standard is a plus.
+	- Experience with DSP, Datapath design and floating-point math a plus
+	- Knowledge of SIMD, MIMD, VLIW, and parallel processing a plus
+	- Understanding of GPU/AI/ML Processor architecture
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.